allemanfredi/thunder/README.md

 * SC (newPullRequest): _creatorName can do only one PR in order to don't be hacked (2 address for a username) -> PR bounty goes to a wrong address -> attacker can't create a fake PR
 * __Reputation__:
     * an owner can only be evaluated by an address that made the PR
-    * the creator of the PR can evaluate the owner of that PR after:
+    * the creator of the PR can evaluate the repo owner after that the PR:
       - has been merged
       - it has not been merged but X time has passed since the time of creation (X to be defined) (in case an owner copy paste the PR code without paying who made it)
     * every time an owner accepts the PR (therefore pays) the reputation of both him and the person who made the PR must be improved